michaelmosmann/silk/index.md

 </div>

 {% highlight java %}
+protected void bootstrap() {
+	install( Silk.class );
+}
 protected void declare() {
-	bind(Awesomeness.class).to(Silk.class);
+	bind(Awesomeness.class).to(YourApp.class);
 }
 {% endhighlight %}

-The <b>3rd</b> Generation Java <br/><i>Inversion of Control (IoC)</i> / <i>Dependency Injection (DI)</i> framework

 With Silk your code is no longer cluttered by annotations to guide the dependency injection.
-Everything is described in external declarations provided through a fluent interface.
+Everything is described in external pure Java declarations provided through a fluent interface.

-Silk absolutely prevents your application code from getting dependent on the DI-framework and vigorously encourages the use of constructor injection so that your code works perfect autonomously what also achieves an application design that can be tested gracefully with unit tests without the complexity of frameworks.
+Silk absolutely prevents your application code from getting dependent on the DI-framework and vigorously encourages the use of constructor injection so that your code works just as well autonomously.
+As a result an application design is driven that can be tested nicely selfcontained by unit tests without the complexity of frameworks.

+Silks is small flexible core that is easy to utilise and extend.
-Silk helps to decouple your application elegant and provides a well-considered small set of techniques to modularise and configure you programs without if (or other) conditions.
+It helps to decouple your application with elegance by providing a well-considered handful of techniques to modularise and configure your programs without conditional declarations.
+Together with Silk's immutability this brings a functional nature to it wherein the sequence of declarations becomes irrelevant!

+Most of all Silk aims to allow easy long term development that comes with no surprises so it vehemently avoids any kind of _magic_ and guides you with helpful error messages.
+Above all it allows to consider small components separately whereby even large, highly configurable systems become manageable without pain.

+The absence of any further runtime dependencies and its slim footprint of 120K makes Silk a fine choice for small projects although at heart Silk is a graceful mighty butterfly waiting to breathe life into huge applications.

+With its revolutionary service concept Silk simplifies to decouple your application and allows a cross-functional programming without the pixie dust of meta programming approaches.

 ### Highlights

 soon...